max-pio/volcanite/README.md

 ![Renderer Preview Image](doc/volcanite_app.jpg)

 ## Quick Start
-See the setup guides for [Ubuntu / Debian](doc/Setup.md#ubuntu--debian) or [Windows](doc/Setup.md#ubuntu--debian) respectively for a more detailed description on how to install all dependencies and build Volcanite.
+See the setup guides for [Ubuntu / Debian](doc/Setup.md#ubuntu--debian) or [Windows](doc/Setup.md#ubuntu--debian) respectively for a more detailed description on how to install all dependencies and how to build Volcanite.
 To install all required dependencies under Ubuntu, first install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home), the minimal build packages with
 ```
 sudo apt install -y build-essential cmake xorg-dev